pairinteraction/pairinteraction/doc/sphinx/installation.rst

 automatically and the C++ library can be used right away.

-For Windows or OS X, the following C++ libraries and their development headers have to be installed manually: Sqlite3, Boost, GSL, ZeroMQ
+For Windows or OS X, the following C++ libraries and their development headers have to be installed manually: Sqlite3, Boost, GSL

 Building from Source
 --------------------